sparksp/phills.me.uk/content/services/indoor-climbing-assistant/index.md

 Prerequisites for attending the course are as follows:

-- Experience in the basic skills (belaying, harness fitting, tying on).
+- Competence in the basic skills of belaying, harness fitting and tying on; and
-- 5 indoor climbing sessions.
-(There is no personal climbing requirement, you can just belay, but it is useful to have experience of climbing.)
+- 5 indoor and/or 5 outdoor climbing sessions logged in DLOG.
+There is no personal climbing requirement for these sessions; you can have just belayed, but it is useful to have experience of climbing e.g. bottom roping or top roping.
-- Belayed on a minimum of 5 indoor climbing sessions.

 After the course you will be given an assessment result of either Pass or Defer (not yet mastered basic skills).